airr-community/common-repo-wg/recommendations.md

 #### Recommendation 4.2: Other related data
 AIRR sequencing studies that include data beyond the scope of the ADC should link to external repositories as appropriate.
-Related data sets in repositories such as ImmPort or other similar resources should be referenced where possible.
+Related data sets in repositories such as [Immune Epitope Database (IEDB)](https://www.iedb.org) or other similar resources should be referenced where possible.
 Links should be maintained to associated data and metadata in AIRR Data Commons repositories [(Recommendation 2.1)](#recommendation-21-establishment-of-dedicated-airr-data-repositories) as well as INSDC repositories [(Recommendation 2.2)](#recommendation-22-long-term-storage-of-data-at-insdc).